npm-filter: Automating the mining of dynamic information from npm packages: Implementation

 \tool is written in Python.
 All the npm commands we run are done by dispatching with the Python {\tt subprocess} library; this allows us to parse the output, and specify a timeout.
 It also doesn't crash \tool if there is any error in the subprocess.

 The back end of \tool's npm package analyzer is a web scraper: given the name of an npm package, it finds the associated repository link on the npm page so that it can analyze the package's source code.
-This tool has some custom middleware to get around the rate limiting on the npm site, but if a user is analyzing a large number of packages they will still see a significant performance hit compared to running on the GitHub repos directly.
+The scraper is built using Python's scrapy library~\cite{scrapy}, which allows us to include custom middleware to run if the scraper gets an error code as a response from the site.
+We implemented some middleware to deal with errors caused by the rate limiting on the npm site: if the site returns an error indicating that too many requests were received, the scraper pauses and then retries.
+This middleware ensures that the scraper will not miss package information because of the rate limiter, but if a user is analyzing a large number of packages they will see a significant performance hit compared to running on the GitHub repos directly.
 Thus, we also provide an option for users to pass a list of GitHub repos instead of npm packages to be analyzed, skipping the scraping entirely.

-\tool is open source and includes a detailed Readme, with more examples than are included in this paper. \tool is available at \href{https://github.com/emarteca/npm-filter/}{https://github.com/emarteca/npm-filter/}
+\tool is open source and includes a detailed Readme, with more examples than are included in this paper. \tool is available at \href{https://github.com/emarteca/npm-filter/}{https://github.com/emarteca/npm-filter/}~\cite{zenodoLink}.